 Hershey, Pa.

 Ever since it opened in 1906, Hersheypark has been a sweet destination.
 This chocolate-themed site uses exhilarating rides and tasty indulgences to delight all who visit.
-Don’t forget to stop by Hershey’s Chocolate World and take the factory tour ride, which is completely permeated by the smell of chocolate.
-Everyone who visits Hersheypark is sure to have delicious memories.
-AAA members can save up to 20% on admission.
+While you’re in the area, take the short drive to Hershey’s Chocolate World to indulge in even more delicious fun, including the classic factory tour ride.
+AAA members can save up to 30% on Hersheypark admission.

 Dorney Park & Wildwater Kingdom